Frequently Asked Questions

 3. Private Specialist Network:

-- Care coordination across all your providers
+- Coordination of care across your providers

 Because OHIP costs you something more valuable than money: time.